Princeton, NJ: A Fine Small Town in Just the Right Place

 That’s when I realized — not many people visit Princeton in central New Jersey without a reason.
 For most people, it’s a place to study or settle down in.
 By virtue of being equidistant from New York and Philadelphia, this college town almost always makes it to the top 10 when it comes to “Best places to live in America”.

-Across the street from Mediterra lay Princeton’s upscale shopping district – Palmer Square.
+Across the street from Mediterra lay Princeton’s upscale shopping district, Palmer Square.
 The absence of a mall in the town coupled with the fact that it was a weekend, clearly made for a very busy day in the square.
-Walking further down we came upon Nassau Street, lined with bookstores and cafes.
+Walking further down we came upon Nassau Street, lined with bookstores, cafes and a great movie theater.

 Up till now everything was just as I expected from a college town…students from diverse backgrounds, an eclectic mix of cuisines, boutique shops and an easy laid-back charm.
 Almost like a slice of New England.